 What should I look for when purchasing solid bamboo flooring?

 courtesy of Ambient Bamboo Floors

-There are many bamboo flooring retailers out there, so when choosing a brand look out for those that have positive reviews online on sites such as Yelp and Reseller Ratings, and meet .
-They should offer to provide their certifications on their websites so that you can easily access them.
+There are many bamboo flooring retailers out there, so when choosing a brand, look out for those that have positive online reviews on sites such as Yelp and Reseller Ratings.
+They should also meet the CARB Phase 2 indoor air quality standard, be Floorscore certified, and should offer to provide their certifications on their websites so you can easily access them.